 We know the difference between the cause of an illness and the illness itself.
 We recognize the flu by its symptoms, but we know that the cause of the flu is a virus.
-North and Thomas argue that we are less careful about distinguishing the causes of growth from growth itself.
+North and Thomas argue that we are less careful about distinguishing between the causes of growth and growth itself.
 Capital accumulation and technological progress, for example, are not causes of growth: they are “symptoms” of growth.
 We must look beneath the surface of growth to find its causes.

 North and Thomas argue that a major cause of economic growth has been the establishment and enforcement of property rights.
 A person who has property rights over a particular resource has the right to control it and use it as he pleases.
 Property rights are determined in part by law and in part by social conventions.